 - Courses are run regularly throughout the year and provide an in-depth understanding of your role and responsibilities as a foster carer

 - If you are married or have a partner, you will both attend all sessions.
 Attending this course will form part of your assessment

 During the assessment, a qualified social worker will visit your home on several occasions.
 They will talk with you about a number of things including:

 - We will undertake a variety of statutory checks (including checks with the Disclosure and Barring Service), local authority and your GP)

 - Collect personal references from people who know you

 Step 5: Fostering Panel

-- Your social worker will present the report to the Fostering Panel
+Your social worker will present your report and you'll be invited to attend.

 Step 6: Approved foster carer